 O'Toole lives in Emmitsburg, Maryland, just 14 miles from Waynesboro, which proves he never got very far.
 Since 1969, he has been the Prognosticator for the Hagers-town Town and Country Almanack.
 He has also written for two other almanacs, one for the entire continental USA and the other for Quebec Province in Canada.
 From June 1969 to June 1991 he was a computer consultant and applications programmer on a part-time basis at the U.S. National Bureau of Standards (now National Institute of Standards and Technology) in Gaithersburg, Maryland.
 He was a 20-year member of the Board of Directors of the Frederick County, Maryland Symphony Society, affiliated with the Baltimore Symphony Orchestra.
 His hobbies include cross-country skiing; collecting classical recordings; amateur astronomy; writing software for computers; and foreign and domestic travel.
 He has traveled in Austria, Australia, the Bahamas, Canada, Costa Rica, the Czech Republic, England, France, Germany, Ireland, Italy, Mexico, New Zealand, Peru, Scotland, Tahiti, Wales, and Western Samoa.

-O'Toole is married to Lake Charles, LA native Catherine Bodin, PhD (in Romance language philology) who teaches French and Spanish at McDaniel College, Westminster MD.
-Bill’s daughter, Wendy Garilli, has made them grandparents twice.
-Zachary Scott Garilli was born 25 Dec.
-2002; Jessica Paige Garilli was born 28 Aug.
-2008.
+O'Toole is married to Lake Charles, Louisiana native Catherine Bodin, PhD (in Romance language philology) who teaches French and Spanish at McDaniel College, Westminster Maryland Bill’s daughter, Wendy Garilli, has made them grandparents twice.
+Zachary Scott Garilli was born December 25, 2002 and Jessica Paige Garilli, born on August 28, 2008.